logzio/documentation/docs/shipping/Code/node-js.md

-### winston-logzio setup with Typescript
+### Configure winston-logzio with Typescript

-This winston plugin is a wrapper for the logzio-nodejs appender that runs with Typescript, which basically means it just wraps our nodejs logzio shipper.
-With winston-logzio, you can take advantage of the winston logger framework with your Node.js app.
+This winston plugin is a TypeScript-compatible wrapper for the logzio-nodejs appender, effectively integrating Logz.io shipper with your Node.js application.
+With winston-logzio, you can take advantage of the winston logger framework.

-#### Configure winston-logzio

-**Before you begin, you'll need**: Winston 3 (If you're looking for Winston 2, checkout v1.0.8)
+**Before you begin, you'll need**: Winston 3 (for Winston 2, see version v1.0.8).

-##### Add the dependency to your project

-Navigate to your project's folder in the command line, and run this command to install the dependency.
+Install the dependency:

 ```shell
 npm install winston-logzio --save
 ```

-##### Configure winston-logzio with Typescript

-If you don't have a `tsconfig.json` file, you'll need to add it first.
-Start by running:
+Configure winston-logzio with Typescript.
+If you don't have a `tsconfig.json` file, start by adding one.
+Run the following command:

 ```javascript
 tsc --init
 ```

-On your `tsconfig.json` file, under the parameter `compilerOptions` make sure you have the `esModuleInterop` flag set to `true` or add it:
+On your `tsconfig.json` file, under `compilerOptions` ensure you have the `esModuleInterop` flag set to `true` or add it:

 ```javascript
 "compilerOptions": {